shin-aung/CMS_Assignment_1/README.md

 I use a place called Infinity Free to put my WordPress website on the internet: https://www.infinityfree.com.

+Although infinity free is not a secure website, I watch this video to make it secure by applying ssl certificate as in this youtube video: https://www.youtube.com/watch?v=dMTNsvS_Jb4.

 **Estimated Hours**

-It took me 18 hours to complete the Word Press.
+It took me 24 hours to complete the Word Press.
 As a newcomer, understanding the platform's functionalities, exploring design options, and customizing features took time.
 Additionally, I wanted to ensure a polished and user-friendly site, so I delved into various tutorials and experimented with different elements.
 The 18 hours spent were a valuable investment in acquiring the skills needed to create a website that meets my vision and objectives.

 **Content Insight**